Abandoned & Little-Known Airfields:

 They planned to establish a 214-acre airport on land leased from George Capron.

-The plan drew strong objections from the local Chamber of Commerce,
+The plan drew strong objections from the local Chamber of Commerce, but differences were eventually resolved.

 The Airport had apparently commenced operations within the next few months,